Calabro succeeds Radford as 176th Operations Group commander

 |0

-This work, Calabro succeeds Radford as 176th Operations Group commander [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Calabro succeeds Radford as 176th Operations Group commander, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT